Transportation

 Part 6 of the TDG Regulations requires that a person who handles, offers for transport, or transports dangerous goods, be adequately trained, and hold a valid training certificate.
 A person who does not have proper training and/or a valid training certificate may perform these activities in the presence and under direct supervision of a properly trained person who holds a valid training certificate.
 In addition, specific training requirements or exemptions are set forth and may be specified in an Equivalency Certificate.

-sections (a) to (m) of Part 6.2 Adequate Training of the regulations, particularly as it relates to that individual’s duties and to the dangerous goods they are handling and/or offering for transport.
+A person is considered to be properly trained if they have sound knowledge of all the topics listed in sections (a) to (m) of Part 6.2 Adequate Training of the regulations, particularly as it relates to that individual’s duties and to the dangerous goods they are handling and/or offering for transport.

 An employer may issue a signed certificate to the employee if they have reasonable grounds to believe that employee is adequately trained (per section 6.3 of TDG regulations).
 An employer may also require the employee to take hazmat shipper certification training from an independent third-party company.
 These can be found on the internet by searching ‘hazmat shipper certification Canada’.